JRichm/artistlinq/README.md

 - Commission Requests - Artists have the option to receive commission requests from users interested in personalized artwork.

 - Community Engagement -
-  Beyond showcasing artwork, ArtStation fosters a thriving community of artists and art enthusiasts.
+  Beyond showcasing artwork, ArtistLinq fosters a thriving community of artists and art enthusiasts.
 Users can interact through comments, engage in discussions, and collaborate on creative projects.

 # Getting Started:

-To join the Art-Station community, follow these simple steps:
+To join the ArtistLinq community, follow these simple steps:

 1. Sign Up: Create a user account to get started.
 You can choose to join as an artist or an art enthusiast.